-We interviewed Jackson Parker, a current senior at UC Santa Cruz, to learn about his college experience, hear his best advice for prospective or current students, and get a sense of his life after ESM.
+We interviewed Jackson Parker, a graduate of UC Santa Cruz, to learn about his college experience, hear his best advice for prospective or current students, and get a sense of his life after ESM.

 Jackson shared that he chose UC Santa Cruz for several reasons: he was looking for an inclusive community close-ish to home, and he felt UCSC offered this, plus a diverse student body and more affordable, in-state tuition.
 “The school environment makes it very easy to integrate your personality, thoughts, and feelings into a melting pot where everyone is in the same boat as a student,” Jackson explained.
 Though Jackson has enjoyed his time, he was honest with us about the highs and lows of the college experience.
 “College is a roller coaster of trying to find out who you are,” he shared, and it’s not always easy to navigate newfound independence, friendships, and managing one’s priorities along the way.”
 Jackson fell into his stride during his Junior year, when he found his core friend group and began to excel academically.
 He credits this success to both focus and balance: remembering his goals—to maximize his learning and academic performance while simultaneously pursuing his areas of interest.

 Outside of his coursework, Jackson is the Treasurer of UCSC’s Men’s Club Soccer Team: he manages spending and provides a yearly budget for the Athletic Director.
 He also plays for the club soccer team, and has since the fall of his freshman year.
 Jackson’s also on the Sports Club Advisory Committee, where he works to help teams organize their finances.
 He’s found that this extracurricular involvement affords him the opportunity to marry his academic and non-academic interests, while also introducing him to new people and responsibilities.